JakeLi2001/Google-Data-Analytics-Professional-Certificate/Case_Study_1/README.md

 ------------------------------------------------------------------------

 4)  Casual riders use electric bikes almost as often as classic bikes even though nonmembers need to pay an extra fee to unlock electric bikes.
 This suggests that the ebike is a popular choice among casual riders even though it cost more.

 ![](Viz/Finding_4.png)

 ### Top Three Recommendations

 1)  Emphasize membership’s affordability and its access to unlimited 45-minute rides on classic bikes or electric bikes.
-Also mention it’s an affordable and convenient way to get to work, school, gym, leisure, etc. This attracts frequent casual riders or riders who need to commute every day.
+Also mention that it’s an affordable and convenient way to get to work, school, gym, leisure, etc. This attracts frequent casual riders or riders who need to commute every day.

 2)  Since there are significantly more casual riders in summer, releasing advertisements near/during the summer will help attract casual riders who seek affordable transportation during high temperatures.

 3)  Make a point that members don’t have to pay a fee to unlock an electric bike.
 This targets casual riders who prefer to use electric bikes over classic bikes.

+### Additional data to analyze to enhance my work

+1) There were a lot of missing values in station names and ids.
+If I can fill that in, I could find the most popular stations and see if there are preference stations for member/casual riders.
+2) The datasets included latitude and longitude.
+They can be used to calculate distance traveled and see if members traveled more or less than casual riders.